• Skip to primary navigation

 Soup makes a tasty main meal!

 I know there are those that simply don’t see soup as a dinner or light supper dish.
-However, my family have at least one soup based evening meal every week and there is nearly always a pan of soup on the hob at a weekend for lunches.
+However, my family have at least one soup based evening meal every week.
+Also, there is nearly always a pan of soup on the hob at a weekend for lunches.

 Soup is also one of my favourite lunches to take to work.
 Heat up leftovers in the morning and pop into a flask ready for enjoying at lunchtime.